fcamara7/GeneidTRAINerDocker/README.md

 **5. -reduced** no

 The mandatory command line parameter which for our test case should be set to **no** for the first time the user runs the mock training analysis tells geneidTRAINer to run the entire pipeline.
-Once it has been run once for a particular species and training set the user can set the option to **yes** which will start the process at the point when geneidTRAINer generates PWMs or Markov 1 models of the splice sites and start codon.
+Once it has been **run at least once** for a particular species and training set the user can set the option to **yes** which will start the process at the point when geneidTRAINer generates PWMs or Markov 1 models of the splice sites and start codon.
 Setting **-reduced** to **yes** would only be useful if the user decides to change at least one of the gene model/splice site profile length parameters using the option **-userdata**

 **6. -userdata** config.ext  _(optional)_

-the optional command line option **-userdata** should have the path to a "user-configurable file" (_i.e._ config.ext) in which the user rather than the program selects a few of the parameters needed to generate an optimized geneid prediction file for your species of interest.
+the optional command line option **-userdata** should have the path to a "user-configurable file" (_i.e._ config.ext) in which the user rather than the program selects a few of the parameters needed to generate an optimized geneid parameter file the species being trained.

 Currently the user can select **minimum and maximum intron size**, **minimum and maximum intergenic distance** (values to be incorporated into the gene model portion of the parameter file).
 The user can also select the **start and end coordinates of the acceptor, donor, start (and for a few species branch) profiles** which are incorporated into the parameter file as PWMs (POSITION-WEIGHT MATRICES) of Markov models of order 1.